Samsung’s Find My Mobile app can locate Galaxy devices even when they’re offline

 — Max Weinbach (@MaxWinebach) August 22, 2020

-The feature was recently spotted by Max Weinbach from our team, who shared the above screenshots.
+The feature was recently spotted by Max Weinbach, who shared the above screenshots as shown above.
 As you can see in the screenshots, your phone will display a notification for the new feature as soon as you receive the latest Find My Mobile update on your Samsung Galaxy device.
 Tapping on the notification will instantly open up the respective settings page, where you’ll be able to enable the feature by tapping on the toggle in the top right corner.
 You’ll also be able to encrypt your offline location from the same settings page.
 Once the feature is turned on, you’ll be able to find your phone even if it’s not connected to a network.

 While we can’t confirm how this feature works just yet, it appears that it’s only available in the U.S. and South Korea, according to one user who dug through the SmartThings app.